-The HOME-assisted units in a rental housing project must be occupied only by households that are eligible as either low- or very low-income families and must meet the following requirements to qualify as affordable housing.
-HOME-assisted rental units must be occupied by income-eligible households within 18 months of project completion.
-The affordability requirements also apply to the HOME-assisted non-owner-occupied units in single-family housing purchased with HOME funds in accordance with 92.254
+The HOME-assisted units in a rental housing project must be occupied only by households that are, at a minimum, eligible as either low- or very low-income families.
+HOME-assisted housing units meet additional requirements to qualify as affordable housing.
+HOME-assisted rental units must be occupied by income-eligible households within six (6) months of project completion.